 He and I met in 2010 at the International Association of Culinary Professionals conference, and have been friends ever since.
 It was at that conference where I saw Brad make a liver dessert.
 I know, right?
 It was a liver creme caramel, and I set out to replicate it here on Hunter Angler Gardener Cook.
 (Here is my version.)
 In turn, he still makes my 24-hour, slow-cooked gizzards.
 Every time we talk, we each get cool new ideas.

 One of those we walk about that I suspect Brad might try in his restaurants is crispy fish skin chicharrones.
 We also talked about making Alpine blood noodles, a specialty of Northern Italy, blood sausages, and blood pudding, which we have decided to rename “blood loaf.”
 (OK, that was a joke.
 Maybe.)
-Brad wrote a fantastic article on working with blood in the kitchen for Food Arts.

 We also talked about a few key books you might want to pick up, including British Chef Fergus Henderson’s The Complete Nose to Tail, New York Chef April Bloomfield’s A Girl and Her Pig: Recipes and Stories, and that fantastic pasta book by Oretta Zanini, Encyclopedia of Pasta.